morgan-mdev/Leetcode/README.md

 # LeetCode Solutions by Mark Morgan

-This repository contains my LeetCode solutions with explanations, grouped by difficulty and algorithm types.
+This repository contains my LeetCode solutions with explanations, grouped by difficulty and topics.
+Click on the links to view problem's solution.

 ---